devicekit/DeviceKit/README.md

 ```

 ### Get the Current Battery State
+**Note:**

+> To get the current battery state we need to set `UIDevice.current.isBatteryMonitoringEnabled` to `true`.
+To avoid any issues with your code we read the current setting and reset it when we're done to what it was before..

 ```swift
 if device.batteryState == .full || device.batteryState >= .charging(75) {
   print("Your battery is happy! 😊")